PaarthB/Delivar-Android-Application---FIT3027-Final-Mobile-App/README.md

 # Delivar Android Application, FIT3027 Final Mobile App
-The Android version of the Ruby-on-Rails peer-to-peer delivery application "Delivar", that was made by me and my team during UNIHACK2015, Melbourne.
+The Android version of the Ruby-on-Rails peer-to-peer delivery application "Delivar".
+The Ruby-on-Rails app was founded during UNIHACK2015, Melbourne, in a team of 3.

 Uses the following third party APIs and SDKs:
 - ***Google Maps API and Places SDK*** (<a href="https://developers.google.com/places/android-api/autocomplete">Places SDK</a> and <a href="https://developers.google.com/maps/documentation/android-sdk/intro">Maps API</a>)